msgpo/goindex-drive/README.md

 ### How to use
 1. Open [https://install.kenci.workers.dev/](https://install.kenci.workers.dev/).
-2. Click on the "GET AUTH CODE" button (left corner).
-It will open the Google Website to select an Google Drive Account, select your account and copy & paste the code into `Paste auth code in here`.
+2. Click on the "GET AUTH CODE" button (_ big fat blue button in the left corner_).
+It will open the Google Website where you select your Google Drive Account.
+Once you're done copy & paste the code you got back into `Paste auth code in here` (it's the first empty line on the install.kenci.workers.dev website).
-3. Fill in other (_optional_) parameters provided by `install.kenci.workers.dev`.
+3. Fill in other all (_optional_) parameters on the `install.kenci.workers.dev`.
+Once you pressed `BUILD NOW!` it will generate your configure file for Cloudflare Workers.
-4. Deploy the code via [Cloudflare Workers](https://workers.cloudflare.com).
+4. Copy the given code via `COPY ALL` button and build your [Cloudflare Workers](https://workers.cloudflare.com) serverless application.
+5. (_optional_) You can change the configuration at any time under you Cloudlare workers application, make sure once you changed something to press `Save and Deploy`.

 ### How to use Share Drive (previously known as TeamDrive) instead of your normal Drive?
-* Copy the shared drive ID `DriveURL/drive/u/0/folders/` **StringsOfHere** and set it as root dir.
+* Copy your shared drive ID `DriveURL/drive/u/0/folders/` **StringsOfHere** and set it as root dir.

 ### Screenshots